Tony Towner: Popular culture

-With the Chuckle brothers giving confusing directions, the players dont make it to the ground in time and in a case if mistaken identity the chuckle brothers are sent out to play, resulting in them scoring an own goal and being chased off the pitch by the manager.
+With the Chuckle brothers giving confusing directions, the players fail to make it to the ground in time and in a case if mistaken identity the chuckle brothers are sent out to play, resulting in them scoring an own goal and being chased off the pitch by the manager.

 Post Football

-Since retiring from football, Towner has ran and managed his own home removal business and also visits his local Brighton & Hove Albion to attend matches.
+Since retiring from football, Towner has run and managed his own home removal business and also visits his local Brighton & Hove Albion to attend matches.